nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-federation-framework.md

 ### Integration Scenario

-The Nuxeo Simflofy addon allows you to run two different scenario:
+The Nuxeo Federation Framework addon allows you to run two different scenario:

 1. In the main cases, users are willing **to federate** their document repositories within Nuxeo.
 It means the document remains in the third party applications, but users are able to  search, find and view them in Nuxeo transparently.
 From a end-user perspective, the federation is totally transparent so a user don't know necessarily if a document is stored in Nuxeo or any other application

 2. If the external document repository aims at being decommissioned, then the connector allows you **to migrate** the content into Nuxeo.
 Technically, it means the binaries are copied in Nuxeo.